18057

 Financials

+Below are summarized reports of One Harbor’s financials from 2024.
 Partners in good standing may review our most recent audited financial statements upon request, and as always, may also request to review the complete chart of accounts.

-Total Giving in 2023
+Total Giving in 2024

 The Bible says that God gave His only Son, Jesus, so that we would be saved.
 But not only did God save us, He lavishes on us uncountable blessings and an eternal inheritance we can’t comprehend.
 God’s generosity towards us compels us to be generous in return.
 Therefore, our giving is first and foremost an act of worship.